isameersah/RFID-Attendance-System-using-esp32/README.md

 - 🖥️ **LCD Display** (16x4 I2C)
 - 🔌 **Wi-Fi** integration for real-time updates

-> Built with no external libraries — only raw SPI, WiFi, and HTTPClient.
+> Built with no external libraries — only raw SPI, WiFi, and HTTPClient

 ---